 Genu valgum (knock knees): The principle of correction remains the same, i.e, corrective osteotomy (cutting the bone) and realigning.
 Conventionally, this involves open surgery via a 10 cm cut, and fixation of the cut bones with steel plates and screws.
 The plates and screws need subsequent removal.
 Though the deformity can be very well corrected, the surgery leaves a scar.
 Since this deformity commonly occurs in adolescent girls, and is corrected mostly for cosmetic reason, the resultant scar becomes a cosmetic issue.

-There is a special technique of corrective surgery for knock knees which is practiced at our clinic, in which corrective surgery is done without open surgery.
+There is a special technique of corrective surgery for knock knees which is practiced at our centre, in which corrective surgery is done without open surgery.
 This is called closed osteotomy, and is performed thorugh a 1 cm cut.
 The bone is weakened at the desired site by internally cracking it, and brought in corrected position by plastic deformation.
 Once the desired correction is achieved, plaster cast is applied for 4 weeks.
 In this technique, there is no steel implant inside the body, and there is a barely visible 1 cm scar on the leg.

 Other deformities of the knee are the knee bent in front (flexion deformity) or to the back (recurvatum deformity).
 These may be treated with physiotherapy in the initial phase, but need corrective surgery later.
 The surgery may involve cutting the tight tissues or cutting the bone.